solvaholic/threadmine/README.md

 # threadmine
-Extract multi-platform conversations for analysis, with zero admin overhead
+Extract and analyze multi-platform conversations, with zero admin overhead